UBC-ORCA/fp4-gemm-accelerator/README.md

 - an 8 * 8 array of FP4 values
 - the ability to shift values in the 8 * 8 array in 4 directions (4:1 mux), from U/D/L/R positions
 - the ability to extract a single FP4 value from a 32 operand using IMM3, and broadcast this to all 8 * 8 multipliers
-- 14 flip-flops that track up to 7 inactive rows and 7 inactive columns, and prevent those rows/columns from participating in the tile update (either force the multiplicand to 0, or prohibit writing to the relevant accumulators; latter probably uses less logic); these flip-flops must be reset on a **zzMAC64** instruction.

 To see an example of this being computed in C, please look at the [examples/conv.c](examples/conv.c) source code.